-By visiting this website, you consent to the collection and use of your Personal Data as described herein.
+We would like to inform you about the collection and use of your Personal Data by visiting this website as described herein.
 If you do not agree with the terms set out herein, please do not visit this website.
 If required by applicable law, we will seek your explicit consent to process Personal Data collected on this website or volunteered by you.
 Kindly note that any consent will be entirely voluntary.
 However, if you do not grant the requested consent to the processing of your Personal Data, the use of this website may not be possible.

-All processing of Personal Data is performed in accordance with privacy rights and regulations following the EU Directive 95/46/EC of the European Parliament and of the Council of October 24th 1995 (the Directive), and the implementations of the Directive in local legislation.
-From May 25th 2018, the Directive and local legislation based on the Directive will be replaced by the Regulations (EU) 2016/679 of the European Parliament and of the Council of April 27th 2016 on the protection of natural persons with regard to the processing of Personal Data and on the free movement of such data, known as the General Data Protection Regulation (GDPR).
+All processing of Personal Data is performed in accordance with privacy rights and regulations following the Regulation (EU) 2016/679 of the European Parliament and of the Council of April 27th 2016 on the protection of natural persons with regard to the processing of Personal Data and on the free movement of such data, known as the General Data Protection Regulation (GDPR) and the German Federal Data Protection Act (BDSG).

 16761 Hennigsdorf bei Berlin